From the archives. This snowy winter day seemed like a good time to remember a warmer, more hospitable time and place.

 The Gulf of Mexico makes a great backyard, though it’s a lot different than life on the Wisconsin/Illinois border near the perpetual chill of Lake Michigan.
 Palm trees replaced maples.
 Sand, instead of grass was the new lawn.
-Lush tropical vegetation flushed, instead of evergreens, still half dead from the last winter’s brutality.
+Lush tropical vegetation, instead of evergreens, still half dead from the last winter’s brutality.
 No mosquitoes replaced the kamikaze squadrons in my northern backyard.
 So, we were able to eat most of our meals on the patio, enjoying the ocean breeze.
 Bare feet worked better than shoes.
 Shirts were for dress-up occasions.
 Skimpy bikinis replaced yards of clothing.

 For nine days we lived on a barrier island, eight miles long and about a block wide, the Intracoastal Waterway on the east, the Gulf on the west.
 It’s a little known gem among the vast oceanfront of Florida, usually cluttered with high rise buildings housing thousands of tourists.
 “Our” little island is “Old Florida,” structures over two stories are prohibited .

 Each end of the island is accessible by a historical bridge, one is a draw bridge, the other, a rare swinging bridge, and there is a restaurant by one bridge and a couple by the other.
 You can walk out on the jetty at the south end and see dolphins and manatee on most any day.
-The jetty fishing shack is an old, cluttered, and quaint place where you find bait and burgers, and old codgers telling colorful stories.
+The jetty fishing shack is an old, cluttered, and quaint place where you can find bait and burgers, and old codgers telling colorful stories.

 During our stay, I loved having a few “Kenny Chesney days” (no shoes, no shirt, no problem).
 One day, I never wore shoes, and only put on a shirt to go to the drum circle down at the public beach.